balajek/MicrosoftEdge-Extensions-Demos/notifications/README.md

 # Notifications

-This Microsoft Edge extension sample shows the effects of all the Notifications APIs.
+This Microsoft Edge extension sample demonstrates how notification APIs can be used to create rich custom notifications.
+Usage of APIs (create, update, clear etc.) and events is shown in the background script.
-Used in the background script here, these API calls create, update, clear, and get info about notifications.

 ## Behavior

-Once you've sideloaded this extension, click on the browser action icon to trigger a notification.
+Once you have sideloaded this extension, click on the browser action icon to trigger a notification.
 Each click of the browser action icon will cycle through eight different Notification API calls.

 1. Triggers an alert stating the notification permission level.